xcart/xcart-docs/_pages/kb_en/users/memberships_ext.md

 published: false
 description: memberships and products/categories/discounts/taxes/etc.
 ---
-{% toc Table of Contents %}

 So how can you benefit from using memberships?
 Memberships are commonly used for:
 - deviding customers in groups (wholesale, retail, etc.) as described in {% link "User membership levels" ref_RXsgxNSm %}
-- giving customers tax-exempt status
+- granting a group of customers with a tax-exempt status
 - creating discounts for certain memberships

 You can also provide special payment options for certain groups of customers or even sell memberships to the customers for gaining access to better prices.
 Hence you can not only promote sales with memberships but also earn on them.

 Let's consider each option in detail.
+{% toc Table of Contents %}

 ## Memberships for Products and Categories